idexus/Sharp.UI/doc/properties.md

 # Properties and Fluent Methods

-`CodeMarkup.Maui` provides a convenient way to set properties for UI elements by matching properties with fluent helper methods.
+`Sharp.UI` provides a convenient way to set properties for UI elements by matching properties with fluent helper methods.
 This makes it easier and more readable to define the interface of your application.

 Here is an example of using fluent methods to set properties on a `Label`: